metarex-media/www-metarex-media/content/blog/white-paper-blog/index.md

       number of products in each segment by the number of protocols and the number of file formats and then take some arbitrary engineering cost for 20 weeks of engineering (8 for sending metadata, 8 for receiving and 4 for ongoing version upgrades and support).
-I've called this the (very rough) <em>integration factor</em> below and, yes, I've ignored volume of transactions.
+      I've called this the (very rough) <em>Integration Factor</em> below and, yes, I've ignored volume of transactions.
       </td>
     </tr>
     <tr>